pascal754/bezier-clipping/README.md

 ## Find intersection points between two B-spline curves

-- find intersection between [point, line, or curve] and [point, line, or curve]
+- find intersection between one of (point, line, or curve) and one of (point, line, or curve)
 - each iteration info saved in node_info.log
 - verbose info optionally saved in calc.log
 - m = n + p + 1 should be satisfied for a curve